 Hospitals can be held liable for any type of medical error that occurs within their facilities or as a result of their medical professional staff’s actions or negligence.
 Please contact us to learn more about medical errors and your legal rights.

 Nurse malpractice is one area of hospital negligence for which both the nurse(s) and hospital can be held liable.
 In a hospital setting, it is often the nurses who have the most frequent contact with patients.
 They come in routinely to check-in on patients, feed them, administer medications and other treatments, take x-rays and perform other tests, and much more.
-When a nurse makes a medical error or fails to act in a way that prevents harm to a patient, they and the hospital can be held responsible for any subsequent damages to patients.
+Most of the time nurses are the ones making patients comfortable and helping in the recovery.
+However, when a nurse makes a medical error or fails to act in a way that prevents harm to a patient, the hospital can be held responsible for any subsequent damages to patients.

 If you or a loved one has suffered harm because of a nurse’s mistake or negligence, please contact us to speak with a qualified attorney who can evaluate your case to determine the best way to help.

 Emergency rooms are an area of the hospital where situations are urgent and change quickly.
 The proper care and attention at the right time is crucial to the recovery—and even survival—of many people who visit the ER.
-It is the responsibility of the hospital and its medical staff to provide such care.
+It is the responsibility of the hospital and its medical staff to provide such care, and to staff their emergency rooms to help those in need.

 Unfortunately, because they are fast-paced, high-stress, crisis-management environments, emergency rooms often have higher-than-average rates of medical error and negligence.
 Furthermore, given the nature of patient injury and illness requiring emergency room care, medical mistakes and failures in this area tend to cause serious injury and death.

-If you or a loved one has suffered harm related to emergency room care, please don’t hesitate to contact an attorney who can provide a free no-obligation consultation during which you can learn more about your legal rights and options.
+If you or a loved one has suffered harm related to emergency room care, please don’t hesitate to contact our attorneys who can provide a free no-obligation consultation during which you can learn more about your legal rights and options.
+You may also reach us by phone at 800-400-8182.

 Please read on to learn more about hospital negligence legal cases and your legal rights.